Diyaachoudhary6/Tableau_Advance_Dashboard/README.md

-# Advanced Tableau Sales & Customer Dashboard
+# Sales & Customer Dashboard | Advance Tableau Project

 ## Project Description
 This project is an advanced Tableau dashboard built to analyze sales and customer performance.
 It provides a clear view of key business KPIs such as total sales, profit, quantity, total customers, orders, and customer-level insights.
 The dashboard helps identify top-performing customers, monthly trends, and product subcategory performance to support data-driven decision-making.